 Employees, volunteers, unpaid interns, individuals in apprenticeship programs, and independent contractors shall not be harassed, or discriminated or retaliated against, based upon the characteristics noted above.

 The School does not condone and will not tolerate unlawful harassment, discrimination, or retaliation on the part of any employee (including supervisors and managers) or third party (including independent contractors or other person with which the School does business).
-Supervisors and managers are to report any complaints of unlawful harassment to the Managing Director of Human Resources or designee.
+Supervisors and managers are to report any complaints of unlawful harassment to the Director of Human Resources or designee.

 When the School receives allegations of unlawful harassment, discrimination, or retaliation, the Board (if a complaint is about the CEO) or the CEO or designee will conduct a fair, timely and thorough investigation that provides all parties an appropriate process and reaches reasonable conclusions based on the evidence collected.
 The investigation will be handled in as confidential a manner as possible, although complete confidentiality cannot be guaranteed.
 Complainants and witnesses shall not be subject to retaliation for making complaints in good faith or participating in an investigation.
 The School is committed to remediating any instances where investigation findings demonstrate unlawful harassment, discrimination, or retaliation has occurred.